Still unbeaten! Lallana rescues Liverpool after another sloppy Old Trafford display | Goal.com

 It got the Reds out of jail, too.
 Klopp’s team, as has been the case in recent seasons, saved some of their worst football for this grandest of stages.

-Just as they had been on their last two visits here, Liverpool were meek, unable to build up any sort of rhythm in an attacking sense, and driven to distraction by an average United side who played as if their lives depended on it.
+Just as they had been on their last two visits here, Liverpool were meek and subdued, unable to build up any sort of rhythm in an attacking sense, and driven to distraction by an average United side who played, predictably, as if their lives depended on it.

-Klopp will fume at the failure of VAR to intervene after Marcus Rashford had converted Daniel James’ cross, nine minutes before the break, to give United the lead.
+Klopp was bemused by the failure of VAR to intervene after Marcus Rashford had converted Daniel James’ cross, nine minutes before the break, to give United the lead.
 Liverpool screamed foul after Victor Lindelof caught Divock Origi in the build-up.

 Liverpool’s annoyance was compounded a few minutes later when Sadio Mane clipped in an equaliser, only for VAR to confirm the ball had struck his hand moment earlier.
 Unlucky for the Senegal star, even if the decision this time was, technically, the correct one.